Alta Marfa

 Another beautiful Montepulciano cluster on the day of harvest.

 I had a blowout on the trailer on the way home from the last pick of the season.
-Pretty lucky considering I was only 15 minutes from home, and I got the watch the sunset while I changed the tire.
+Pretty lucky considering I was only 15 minutes from home, and I got to watch the sunset while I changed the tire.
 A friend was passing by and stopped to help.